timrogers/inpost/README.md

 }
 ```

+See the [`Location` type](https://github.com/timrogers/inpost/blob/main/src/types.ts) for details on the data available for each location.

 Each location includes an `id` which can be used to get locker availability for that location.

 ### Getting locker availability for an InPost location